braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 {:start="2"}

 2. Set up a user and grant proper permissions.
-If you already have credentials from an existing sync, you can reuse those - just make sure to extend access to the Catalog source table.
+If you already have credentials from an existing sync, you can reuse those&#8212;just make sure to extend access to the catalog source table.
 The service account should have the below permissions:
 - BigQuery Connection User: This will allow Braze to make connections
 - BigQuery User: This will provide Braze access to run queries, read dataset metadata, and list tables.